Walking and Sailing holiday from Istanbul to Antalya, Turkey

 The shores along the Aegean region are among the loveliest landscapes in the country.
 The magnificent coastline, lapped by the clear water of the Aegean Sea, is abundant with vast and pristine beaches, surrounded by olive groves, rocky crags and pinewoods.

 We trek in the most beautiful coastal area of the Turkish Mediterranean.
 Known in the past as Lycia, this fabled coast of clear turquoise blue water is rich with archaeological sites.
 Fragrant pine forests tumble down a slope to end abruptly in red cliff secret coves and sandy beaches.
-We visit splendid Greco - Roman ruins of the Lycian period: Caunos, Letoon, Pinara and Xanthos before we join our splendid gulet for seven days of sailing along this magnificent stretch of coastline.

 Highlights